angelofallars/chip-8-emulator/README.md

 # CHIP-8 emulator

-A CHIP-8 emulator written in Rust that currently uses the terminal STDOUT for display.
+A CHIP-8 emulator written in Rust.
+Currently has a basic GUI for displaying the screen.

 ## Build